Early Modern European intellectual history – a new programme

 Syllabus and Teaching Description

-The didactic activities of the HRK Centre (courses and seminars) shall be open to all students of the doctoral school of the Institute.
+The didactic activities of the HRK Centre (courses and seminars) are open to all students of the doctoral school of the Institute.

 By the end of the second year, the students in Early Modern European intellectual history must have attended: